- Chipatá was founded 50 years ago by 10 Maya Kaqchikel families. Now, the village has grown to 280 families.

 - The families from Chipatá engage in subsistence agriculture, producing corn and beans for their own consumption, without a surplus that they can sell.

 When we began working with Chipatá in October 2014, 55 percent of the community’s children under five suffered from chronic malnutrition.
-So far we have seen this chronic malnutrition rate reduced to 28 percent, and we expect to see further reductions as the programs of our integrated approach are completed.
+When we finished our integrated approach programs in Chipatá in June 2016, that number had been reduced to 27 percent.

 Integrated Approach to Development: Chipatá’s Progress to Date

-- Family Planning: In Progress (Began September 2014 with completion expected June 2016).
-During our baseline assessment, we found only 21% of women in the community using family planning methods.
+- Family Planning: Complete – During our baseline assessment, we found only 21 percent of women in the community using family planning methods.
 After only a few months of implementing this program component, that number almost doubled.

 “The health of my family has always been very poor.
 My six children have been very affected by the smoke in the kitchen when I am cooking, especially by respiratory diseases.
 My husband has not been very helpful because he has alcoholism problems.
 Thanks to the stove we built together with the help of ABPD/ALDEA, we now have a smoke-free kitchen, so my children do not get sick so often.
 Now I also know my rights and my family’s, and I can demand my husband to work for our kids’ welfare.”